 A Charitable Remainder Trust ("CRT") may be used to defer income taxes, benefiting both the donor and the charity.
-A CRT is a trust in which the donor transfers assets to an irrevocable trust and the donor or another individual retains an annuity interest in the trust for a term of years or for life.
-Upon the expiration of the retained annuity interest, any remaining assets in the CRT are distributed to the charity.
-A CRT is a tax-exempt entity for income tax purposes.
-Therefore, there is no immediate tax to the trust at the time of the liquidity event.
-The annual annuity paid to the noncharitable recipient carries out the trust's taxable income (including built in gain from the sale).
-As a result, the capital gains tax is spread out over the CRT's term.
+A CRT is a trust in which the donor transfers assets to an irrevocable trust and the donor or another individual retains an annuity interest in the trust for a term of years, not exceeding 20, or for the life of one or more non-charitable beneficiaries.
+Upon the expiration of the retained annuity interest terms, any remaining assets in the CRT are distributed to the charitable beneficiary.

+A CRT is a tax-exempt entity for U.S. federal income tax purposes.
+Therefore, there is no immediate tax to the trust at the time of liquidity events pertaining to assets held in the CRT.
+The annual annuity paid to the non-charitable recipient carries out the trust's taxable income (including built in gain from the sale).
+As a result, the capital gains generated from the sale of an appreciated asset held in a CRT is spread out over the CRT's term.

 A CRT also can be used after a liquidity event in lieu of or in conjunction with other hedging techniques, which can be used to defer taxes or manage the risk of a concentrated equity position.
 Business owners must be careful about a plan to transfer closely held business interests to a CRT, as a separate excise tax applies to UBTI within a CRT.
-The tax on UBTI earned by a CRT is equal to 100% of the UBTI.
+The tax on UBTI earned by a CRT is imposed at a 100% rate.